SCIInstitute/ShapeWorks/docs/index.md

 ## Why use ShapeWorks?

-ShapeWorks is the only publicly available tool that learns a population-specific anatomical mapping in a way that respects population variability.
+ShapeWorks is the only publicly available tool that learns a population-specific anatomical mapping in a way that respects population variability without relying on a user-defined template/atlas.

 It produces more detailed surface-to-surface correspondences than traditional landmark-based approaches.